 Flooding is not usually included in property insurance policies.
 Water damage restoration can be very expensive.
-Water damage insurance can help you deal with the costs if ever your property gets damaged by a flood in the future.
+Water damage insurance can you deal with the costs if ever your property gets damaged by a flood in the future.

 Conduct a water damage inspection regularly